checkly/docs.checklyhq.com/site/content/docs/single-sign-on/saml.md

 ## IdP configuration

-After your configuration has been processed Checkly's side, you'll receive the following information to configure your IdP:
+After your configuration has been processed on Checkly's side, you'll receive the following information to configure your IdP:

 - a redirect URL (e.g. `https://auth.checklyhq.com/login/callback?connection=<YOUR_CONNECTION_ID>`)
 - a signout URL (normally `https://auth.checklyhq.com/logout`)